 Zebu (noun) – Long-horned and often hump-backed varieties of cattle (Bos indicus), originally from India but now found in a large number of breeds across Africa.
 South African breeds include the Nguni and Afrikaner.

-zol (noun, informal) – Hand-rolled cigarette or marijuana joint.
+zol (noun) – Hand-rolled cigarette or marijuana joint.

 Additional information sourced from: